Teognis/GruEngine/README.md

-Power
+GruEngine
 =======

-Interactive fiction ( detective / thriller ) game written in Python
+An interactive fiction engine written in Python.